 Daniel’s interest in film music has manifested itself in recent years with explorations of music’s signifying functions and the use of pre-existing music (especially early music) on screen.
 His article on the 'Dies irae' motif in the score to The Lion King was published in 2022, and he has a chapter in the pipeline on the use of chant in Stanley Kubrick's last film, Eyes Wide Shut.
 From 2016 to 2021 he was also the Recording and Digital Media Reviews Editor for the Oxford journal Early Music.

-Aside from research, Daniel’s role as Director of Music involves overseeing extra-curricular musical activity in the College, including directing the Charter Choir, which has featured on two full-length commercial recordings: Audite finem in 2014 and Till all the place with music ring in 2019, and a third due to be released in 2024.
+Aside from research, Daniel’s role as Director of Music involves overseeing extra-curricular musical activity in the College, including directing the Charter Choir, which has made three full-length commercial recordings: Audite finem in 2014, Till all the place with music ring in 2019, and Psalms, Stars & Light in 2024.
 Several of Daniel’s own compositions appear on these recordings.
 Daniel supervises a variety of undergraduate modules at the University of Cambridge, in both the Music and History Triposes.
-As a Director of Studies at Homerton and at Magdalene Colleges he looks after the undergraduate Music students.
-Daniel is also Praelector at Homerton College, whose role it is to present graduands to receive their degrees in Senate House.
+At Homerton, Daniel is also Director of Studies in Music, and one of the Praelectors, whose role it is to present graduands to receive their degrees in Senate House.

 Music and ceremony/liturgy